github/codeql/docs/ql-style-guide.md

 1. *Always* use 2 spaces for indentation.
 1. *Always* indent:
    - the *body* of a module, newtype, class or predicate,
-   - the second and subsequent lines after a line break used to split a long line,
+   - the second and subsequent lines after you use a line break to split a long line,
    - the *body* of a `from`, `where` or `select` clause where it spans multiple lines,
    - the *body* of a *quantifier* that spans multiple lines.

-Examples:
+### Examples

 ```ql
 module Helpers {